 There is a common saying that safety is everyone’s responsibility.
 What about culture?
 What is culture, and how does it affect safety and the work environment as a whole?

 What is Culture?

-Culture can be defined many different ways.
-A basic definition is “culture is the character and personality of an organization”.
+Culture can be defined in many different ways.
+A basic definition is “culture is the character and personality of an organization.”
 An interesting definition is provided by the CEO of AirBnb, Brian Chesky, in a letter about culture to his employees and why it is important to a company.
-He defined culture as: “a shared way of doing something with passion”.
+He defined culture as: “a shared way of doing something with passion.”

 Building the Culture

-Using the words written in this letter about building culture and the benefits of it we can apply it to workplace safety.
-A company that truly takes action to ensure the safety of their employees in turn makes caring about employees’ well-being one of their core values.
+Using the words written in this letter about building culture and its benefits of it, we can apply them to workplace safety.
+A company that truly takes action to ensure the safety of its employees, in turn, makes caring about employees’ well-being one of its core values.

 The Benefit of Building the Culture

 There is a benefit to everyone at a work site when the culture is built on positive core values.
 Referring back to the letter, where the CEO states: “The stronger the culture, the less corporate process a company needs.
 When the culture is strong, you can trust everyone to do the right thing.
 People can be independent and autonomous.”